ArtisticPhoenix/Cli/README.md

 	public function getCurrentRequestType() : int;
 	//set a request (for overriding)
 	public function setRequest(array $request) : self;
+	//(added in 2.0) get the value of an argement from the request or null to get the request as an array public function getRequest($which=null, $default=null) : array;
 	//get a list of the allowed options (see options) public function getOptions() : array;
 	//get the argument help doc as text